edtmi/trybe-exercises/01 - fundamentals/README.md

 **Block 02**: Manipulation of my first Git/Github repository and understanding how the internet works;

 **Block 03**: Introduction to HTML and CSS, learning about tags and how to make semantic pages with element positioning;

+**Block 04**: I learned good practice in javascript and improved my logic using conditions, arrays, objects and functions;